© Peteris Viksna

 Membership: included in the subscription

-900 Satellites, a performative extension of 900 Something Days Spent in the XXth Century, a collective work presented at the Louvre by Némo Flouret, a French choreographer who works with hybrid spaces, is part of the European project PIT, Perform Inform Transform: Participatory Performance in Art Museums, of which Triennale Milano Teatro is a partner.
+900 Satellites is a performative extension of 900 Something Days Spent in the XXth Century, a collective work by Némo Flouret, a French choreographer who works with hybrid spaces, and part of the European project PIT, Perform Inform Transform: Participatory Performance in Art Museums, of which Triennale Milano Teatro is a partner.
 Conceived of as a site-specific “detour” from the initial project, this version allows fragments of choreography to evolve and renew themselves, based on the space in which they are held.
-Here, the dancers performed in the facilities of Triennale Milano, bringing to life an essential, spontaneous score through movement alone, as ever-evolving ideas resulted in a burst of choreography that resonated with both the architecture and the tempo of the performance.
+Here, the dancers perform in the facilities of Triennale Milano, bringing to life an essential, spontaneous score through movement alone, as ever-evolving ideas resulted in a burst of choreography that resonated with both the architecture and the tempo of the performance.

 ...more